jclark/rpi-cm4-ptp-guide/cm4-computer.md

 # CM4-based computer

-This page discusses the parts needed to create a CM4-based computer:
+A CM4-based computer needs

 * CM4
 * Carrier board for the CM4
 * Case for the carrier board and CM4 module
 * Power supply

-The case depends on the carrier board, so we will discuss those together.

-The most restrictive constraint on the carrier board is that it needs to expose the ethernet sync pin on CM4.
+The CM4 has been hard to buy for retail customers during 2022, unless you pay significantly above the recommended retail price.
+The CM4 comes in many different configurations.
+Any configuration should work for our purposes

+- RAM - 1Gb RAM should be enough, since we will not be installing a full desktop environment (I haven't tested less then 4Gb)
+- eMMC storage - all the carrier boards have a micro SD card slot, so eMMC storage can be used but is not essential
+- wifi - we won't be using wifi, because the antenna connector on the case is used for the GPS, but it doesn't hurt to have it

+There are many carrier boards available for the CM4, but we need one that gives access to the ethernet sync pins on the CM4, and there are only a few of those.
 There are two sync pins, called SYNC_OUT and SYNC_IN.
 But actually SYNC_OUT does both input and output, and is the one that matters.
+The choice of case depends on the carrier board.

-All the boards includes a battery-powered Real Time Clock (RTC), which is useful.
+All the boards discussed below include a battery-powered Real Time Clock (RTC), which is useful.
 You will need to buy a CR2032 battery for it, unless you get the Edatec case, which comes with a battery.

 ## Official Raspberry Pi CM4 IO board